One Car Too Far

-One Car Too Far was an American reality television series.
-It starred Gary Humphrey and Bill Wu.
+One Car Too Far is an American reality television series.
+It stars Gary Humphrey and Bill Wu.
 It premiered on Discovery Channel on August 19, 2012.

 Content

 Lasting for five episodes, One Car Too Far is a miniseries in which former United Kingdom Special Forces soldier Gary Humphrey and California-based automotive enthusiast Bill Wu attempt to survive various climates using only the parts of an automobile.

 Critical reception

 Allison Keene of the Hollywood Reporter gave the show a mixed review, saying that its "reason for existence may be without explanation" but that "its general theme of 'how to use all of a car’s parts to survive' is engaging enough".